SurajDonthi/Neural-Networks-from-Scratch/Neural_Networks_for_Absolute_beginners_Part_1_Introduction.md

 <img src="http://androidkt.com/wp-content/uploads/2017/07/neural-network.gif" alt="Add figure" width="550"/>
 </p>

 <li> When your data is unlabelled, the only option would be to let your model figure out by itself the patterns in the data.
-This is called **Unsupervised Learning**. <br><br>In the example shown below, you only provide the datapoints and the number of clusters(classes) that has to be formed and let the algorithm find out the best set of clusters.
+This is called <b>Unsupervised Learning</b>.

+>>>In the example shown below, you only provide the datapoints and the number of clusters(classes) that has to be formed and let the algorithm find out the best set of clusters.
 <p align="center">
 <img src="https://sandipanweb.files.wordpress.com/2016/08/kevalc1.gif?w=676" alt="Add figure" width="350"/>
 </p>

 2\.
 When you don't have data but instead have the environment itself to learn!

->Here, a learning agent is put in a predefined environment and made to learn by the actions it takes.
+Here, a learning agent is put in a predefined environment and made to learn by the actions it takes.
 It is either rewarded or punished based on its actions.
-This is the most interesting kind of learning and is also where a lot of exploration and research is happenning.It is called **Reinforcement Learning**.<br><br>As it can clearly be seen from the below image that the agent which is modelled as a person, learns to climb the wall through trial and error.
+This is the most interesting kind of learning and is also where a lot of exploration and research is happenning.It is called **Reinforcement Learning**.

+>>>As it can clearly be seen from the below image that the agent which is modelled as a person, learns to climb the wall through trial and error.
 <p align="center">
 <img src="https://storage.googleapis.com/deepmind-live-cms-alt/documents/ezgif.com-resize.gif" alt="Add figure" width="400"/>
 </p>